Wine and Spirit Education Trust

 There are over one hundred WSET franchises in the United States.
-With minimal oversight, the quality of those schools is very variable.
+Unfortunately, with minimal oversight, the quality of those schools is very variable.
 In our independent reviews, we have found that the instruction at WSET schools spans the gamut from excellent to disappointing.

 The Wine & Spirit Education Trust has a unique business model.
 It franchises its educational material and certifications to independent contractors around the country.
-In the past, there was only a single wine school per major city.
+There was only a single wine school per major city in the past.
 That restriction is gone now.
-This has resulted in well-capitalized schools Fine Vintage LTD dominating many cities across the country.
+This has resulted in well-capitalized schools Fine Vintage LTD dominating many towns across the country.

 With more oversight of various wine schools, their sommelier certifications could regain their place as one of the top wine education firms in the United States.
 If you are interested in WSET courses, we strongly suggest looking toward Napa and NYC.
-Otherwise, you may get an outdated PowerPoint presentation and a glass of middling wine.
-It would help if you also read our reviews of individual wine schools very closely before committing to a specific WSET school.
+Otherwise, you may get an outdated PowerPoint presentation and a glass of mediocre wine.
+It would help to read our reviews of individual wine schools very closely before committing to a specific WSET school.

 Who is WSET America Trying to Fool?

-What WSET America tells the IRS is not what they tell its students.
+What Wine and Spirit Education Trust America tells the IRS is not what they say to its students.
 Did you know that WSET is not a school, an accreditation body, or a trade organization?
 It is a private foundation.

 An expert on non-profit school classifications says this is a serious problem.
 Schools are not typically organized as a private foundation.